MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Checkout.md

 ## Retail server interaction

-All the checkout information such as shipping address, shipping methods are stored in the Cart and processed as part of the order.
-The only exception is the credit card information.
-Credit card information is processed directly via Adyen Payment connector.
+All the checkout information such as shipping address and shipping methods are stored in the cart and processed as part of the order.
+The only exception is the credit card information, which is processed directly using Adyen payment connector.
 The payment is authorized but not charged.

-## Authoring Checkout
+## Add a checkout module to a new page and set the required properties

-This section explains how to add a checkout module to a new page and set the required properties.
+To add a checkout module to a new page and set the required properties, do the following.

 1. In tooling, create a new page template “Checkout template”.
 2. In the Main slot of the template, add Checkout.